sadence/spalert/README.md

 ## Setup

+You must have Docker and docker-compose installed.

 To run the project, clone it; install dependencies :

 ```
-cd spalert-front
-npm install
+docker-compose run --no-deps --rm node-back npm install
-cd spalert-back
-npm install
+docker-compose run --no-deps --rm node-front npm install
 ```

-Then, type `docker-compose up` in the root to up the docker for the database (you must have Docker and docker-compose installed).
+Then, type `docker-compose up` in the root folder.

-Then, for both the front and the back do
-`npm start`.

-You may begin filing a new alert then checking the alert list.
+You may begin filing a new alert, a new brigade then checking the alert list.
 Go to http://localhost:3000.

 ## Technical Choices